Puhinui Reserve

 The Puhinui Reserve is a protected working farm and wetland area in South Auckland, New Zealand, on the shores of the Manukau Harbour.
-It is the location of the Puhinui Craters, and is an area of historic significance to Waiohua iwi.
+It is the location of the Puhinui Craters, and is an area is of particular significance to Waiohua iwi, including Te Ākitai Waiohua and Ngāti Te Ata..

-Geography and geology
+Geology

-The Puhinui Reserve is a peninsula, found between the Puhinui Creek and the Manukau Harbour.
+The Puhinui Reserve is a peninsula between the Puhinui Creek and the Manukau Harbour.
 The soil is predominantly composed of ash, alluvium and peat.

+Puhinui Craters

-The reserve includes the Puhinui Craters, three maar lakes first recognised as volcanic craters in 2011.
+Part of the Auckland Volcanic Field, it includes the Puhinui Craters, a cluster of three small maar craters all of roughly 200 m diameter.
+They were first recognised as volcanic craters in 2011.
+Their ages are unknown but most likely all erupted at the same time.

+Puhinui Pond Crater contains a farm pond and is located near the reserve entrance.

+Puhinui Arena Crater is breached on both the west and east sides.
+Its drained and sediment-filled flat floor is 2–2.5 m below the rim of the surrounding tuff ring.

+Puhinui Eroded Crater lies directly east of Arena Crater.
+Its eroded tuff ring is breached at both west and east ends and is partly eroded by the adjacent Puhinui Creek.